- Need a quick abrasive sanding tool?

 Makita is one of the leading manufacturers of quality power tools for hobbyists and professionals.
 So it’s hardly surprising that the company is at the forefront of the belt sander market as well.

-Some of the best belt sanders you can buy bear the Makita imprint, boasting features such as:
+Some of the best belt sanders you can buy bear the Makita imprint, boasting attributes such as:

-Of course, you can find some of these features on sanders made by other manufacturers as well.
+Of course, you can find some of these attributes on sanders made by other manufacturers as well.

 Choosing the right grit for a belt sander